Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Actual case study

-In this section, we describe how to generate the synthetic conditional probability matrix $\boldsymbol{\pi}$ used for the case study.
+In terms of the generation of the synthetic conditional probability matrix $\boldsymbol{\pi}$ used for the case study.
 During the incident, CTA does not provide specific path recommendation information.
-For every individual, we assume that their actual path choices (referred to as the ``status quo'' choices) reflect their inherent preferences. \ref{app_infer_status_quo} presents the method of inferring passengers' status quo choices during the disruption using smart card data \citep{mo2021inferring}.
+For every individual, we assume that their actual path choices (referred to as the ``status quo'' choices) reflect their inherent preferences.
+Appendix \ref{app_infer_status_quo} presents the method and results of inferring passengers' status quo choices during the disruption using smart card data \citep{mo2021inferring}.
+Around 49\% of the passengers chose to wait while others either took the parallel buses or transferred to the rails.
 The basic idea is to track their tap-in records when entering the Blue Line and nearby bus routes, and compare them with their historical travel histories to get the transfer information.